whitneyburton/portfolios/students/1701-back/josh_thompson/20170303-josh-thompson-m1.md

 ### Notes

-This section does not need to be populated (and template text should therefore be removed) if no scores warrant explanation.
-#### Date Night project notes
-*   Don't have scores from Gorge for Date Night yet.
-This is what I remembered, need to update.

 ##### HTTP project notes

 HTTP was a frustrating project.
-I found the resources I needed to build a mental and built it (and could hand-write HTTP request/responses) on the 2nd to last day of the project.
+I found the resources I needed to build a mental framework, and finally understood it on the 2nd to last day of the project.

+I can hand-write http requests/responses, and use `curl` and `nc` quite well now.
+(In conjunction with Postman, etc.)

 After writing [this lengthy article](http://backend.turing.io/module1/projects/http_yeah_you_know_me) about the steps I took to try to understand, I found buried in the bottom of the project spec a link to